-For addresses outside the United States or its possessions or territories, enter the complete address in the following order: street address, city or town, province or state, and country.
-Follow the foreign country's practice for entering the postal code.
+For addresses outside the United States or its possessions, follow the foreign country's practice for entering the postal code.
 Do not abbreviate the country name.

-For addresses within the United States, enter the address in the following order: street address (number, street, apartment number, or rural route), city or town, state, and ZIP code.
-Use the U.S. Postal Service 2-letter abbreviation for the state name.
+For addresses within the United States, use the U.S. Postal Service 2-letter abbreviation for the state name.
 Do not enter "United States" or "U.S."